Skip to content

 Background & Motivation

-Limitations of Prior Work: (1) On heterophilic graphs, adjacent nodes often have different labels, and traditional spectral GNNs’ diagonal spectral filtering \(g(L)\) struggles to learn “cross-class suppression, intra-class enhancement” convolution patterns; (2) Higher-order spatial GNNs are expressive but computationally expensive at \(O(n^k)\), lacking scalability; (3) Spectral methods lack theoretical explanation for “why non-diagonal spectral components are necessary.”
+Limitations of Prior Work: (1) On heterophilic graphs, where adjacent nodes often carry different labels, the diagonal spectral filtering \(g(L)\) of traditional spectral GNNs struggles to learn convolutional patterns that achieve "inter-class suppression and intra-class enhancement"; (2) High-order spatial GNNs, while expressive, often have \(O(n^k)\) computational complexity, leading to poor scalability; (3) Spectral methods lack a theoretical explanation for the necessity of non-diagonal spectral components.

-Key Challenge: Spectral methods are naturally compact and can universally approximate node signals, but their expressivity is capped by 1-WL; higher-order spatial methods are expressive but not scalable.
-There is no bridge between the two lines.
+Key Challenge: Spectral methods are naturally compact and can universally approximate node signals, but their expressivity is bottlenecked by 1-WL.
+Spatial high-order methods are expressive but non-scalable.
+There is no bridge between these two paradigms.

-Core Idea: Replace the univariate spectral filter \(g(\lambda_i)\) with a bivariate filter \(g(\lambda_i,\lambda_j)\) as the second-order lifting for spectral methods; use low-rank tensor decomposition to compress node-pair domain computation back to the node domain.
+Core Idea: Replace the univariate spectral filter \(g(\lambda_i)\) with a bivariate filter \(g(\lambda_i,\lambda_j)\) as a second-order lifting for spectral methods, and use low-rank tensor decomposition to compress calculations back to the node domain.

 Method